coderhema/Clinks/TAMBO_TROUBLESHOOTING.md

 3. **Restart after changes** - Always restart dev server after modifying `.env.local`
 4. **Check the chat UI** - The app now shows helpful error messages directly in the chat interface
 5. **Browser cache** - Try a hard refresh (Ctrl+Shift+R) if issues persist
+6. **Wait for responses** - Don't send multiple messages rapidly - wait for "AI is thinking..." to disappear
+7. **One message at a time** - The AI can only process one message at a time per thread

 ---